 My oldest just started his junior year of high school.
-I’d like to think it will be an exciting one, yet if I had a dime for every time someone told me we are entering the worst period of our lives, well, let’s just say I could pay for his college.
+I was hoping the year would be exciting, but people keep warning me otherwise.
+If I had a dime for every time someone told me we are entering the worst period of our lives, well, let’s just say I could pay for his college.

-From offering unsolicited advice on which colleges we “must” visit (despite never asking about his interests or intended major) to inquiring about which AP courses and SAT subject tests he’ll be taking, the amount of suggestions we’ve received is overwhelming.
+From offering unsolicited advice on which colleges we must visit (despite never asking about his interests or intended major) to inquiring about which AP courses and SAT subject tests he’ll be taking, people offer suggestions that we find overwhelming.

-Every interaction with well-meaning friends and family is inducing flashbacks to the months before I gave birth, when even strangers took the opportunity to share their labor and delivery horror stories with me.
+Every interaction with well-meaning friends and family is inducing flashbacks to the months before I gave birth, when even strangers took the opportunity to share their labor and delivery horror stories.

 JUNIOR YEAR ADVICE

 Parents aren’t the only ones getting plenty of input.
-“Your student must deal with comments from his or her peers as well,” notes Shaffer.
+“Your student must deal with comments from their peers as well,” notes Shaffer.
 “Everyone has a story and a complaint.
 Some are useful and valid; most are not.”

 When it comes to suggestions, consider the source.
-“Be selective and investigative all the advice you receive,” says Shaffer.
-“Just like not everything you read on the internet is true, even if it’s posted in a college parent forum, it might not be accurate.
+“Be selective and investigate all the advice you receive,” says Shaffer.
+“Information posted in college parent forums might not be accurate.
 Sift through the useful information and throw out the nonsense.
 Before you take it as gospel, verify it with other sources.”

 Whether it’s registering for standardized testing or signing up for a college tour, staying organized and on top of important dates can remove some of the stress while eliminating the potential to miss key deadlines.